-Parts per billion (ppb) or Micrograms per liter ( $\mu g/l$ ) - one part by weight of analyte to 1 billion parts by weight of the water sample.
+Parts per billion (ppb) or Micrograms per liter ( $\mu$ g/l) - one part by weight of analyte to 1

 Picocurie per liter (pCi/l) - measure of the radioactivity in water.

 Many of our systems have a natural occurring trace of fluoride in the source water.
 No additional fluoride is added.